nestybox/sysbox/docs/sysboxfs-emulation.md

 sys container:

 1) Create a new procfs or sysfs mountpoint.

-2) Create a bind mount of a procfs file or directory over itself, when that procfs file or directory is backed by sysbox-fs.
+2) Create a bind mount from a procfs or sysfs mountpoint.

-   - E.g., `mount --bind /proc/sys /proc/sys`
-   - E.g., `mount --bind /proc/uptime /proc/uptime`

-3) Create a bind mount of a sysfs file or directory over itself, when that sysfs file or directory is backed by sysbox-fs.

-   - E.g., `mount --bind /sys/module/nf_conntrack/parameters/hashsize /sys/module/nf_conntrack/parameters/hashsize`

-3) Perform a per-mountpoint remount of a procfs / sysfs file or directory backed by sysbox-fs.
+3) Perform a remount over a procfs or sysfs mountpoint.

 The handling for each of these is described below.